-Prior to this, Jessica was Director of the Sydney Aviation Capacity Taskforce.
+Prior to this, Jessica was worked as General Manager, Infrastructure Policy and as Director of the Sydney Aviation Capacity Taskforce.
 She has worked on infrastructure and social policy issues in the Australian Public Service since 2000, and she has master’s degrees in international law and Asian studies.

-As Executive Director, Lend Lease Services, Ashley Mason leads a business which provides specialist maintenance and asset management services to the roads, water, power, industrial and resources sectors in Australia and New Zealand employing over 3,500 people.
+As Head of Operational Risk, Lendlease, Ashley leads a business which provides specialist maintenance and asset management services to the roads, water, power, industrial and resources sectors in Australia and New Zealand employing over 3,500 people.

-Prior to joining Lend Lease, Ashley was Executive General Manager, Strategy and Development at Macmahon Holdings, an ASX listed mining and civil engineering contractor, where he was responsible for Group strategy, mergers and acquisitions and international construction.
+Prior to this role he was Executive General Manager, Strategy and Development at Macmahon Holdings, where he was responsible for Group strategy, mergers and acquisitions and international construction.

 Before this Ashley was employed by Leighton Holdings for 13 years in a number of capacities culminating in the position of Executive General Manager, Operations.
-In this role he worked on many large transport and telecommunications projects including the Eastern Distributor and WestLink M7 tollroads in NSW, the EastLink road project and the Southern Cross Station redevelopment in Melbourne, the Perth Metrorail project in Western Australia and the Nextgen Networks fibre optic telecommunications project.
+In this role he worked on many large transport and telecommunications projects including the Eastern Distributor and WestLink M7 tollroads in NSW, the EastLink road project and the Southern Cross Station redevelopment in Melbourne and the Nextgen Networks fibre optic telecommunications project.
 He also contributed to the development of the Leighton Group’s international operations, particularly in the Middle East, India and Mongolia.

 Shaun Kenny is a Senior Vice President of Bechtel Group Inc., the President for Bechtel’s Mining & Metals Global Business Unit, and the Managing Director of Bechtel Australia Pty Ltd.